|Experienced Divers AOWD w. 30+ dives

-As a safety precaution, every participant is required to dive with us at a less challenging dive site prior joining us at a trip to Cape Hedo.
+As a safety precaution, every participant is required to dive with us at a less challenging dive site prior diving at Hedo point.
 To be eligible, you must be able to demonstrate safe diving habits, such as good buoyancy and air consumption.
-Exception: More than 100 dives experience and last dive was no more than 1 month ago.

 Below Hedo view point where the East China Sea flows into the greater part of the Pacific Ocean.
 The result of this watery meeting makes for great drift diving whereby we enter, sink quickly and float with the current along reefs and rocks, joining the odd turtle or two as they show how it should be done.
 At the end, I release my surface marker buoy (DSMB) and the boat picks us up for the next dive…